AshleyAtCanva/All-things-Canva/README.md

 > Empowering the world to design with code that scales creativity

 ## About Us
-Headquartered in Sydney, Canva offers a user-friendly, drag-and-drop interface that enables individuals and teams to create a wide range of visual content, including social media graphics, presentations, posters, and videos, without requiring advanced design skills.
-We are on a mission is to "empower everyone in the world to design anything and publish anywhere."
+Headquartered in Sydney but hiring globally, Canva offers a user-friendly, drag-and-drop interface that enables individuals and teams to create a wide range of visual content, including social media graphics, presentations, posters, and videos, without requiring advanced design skills.
+We are on a mission to "empower everyone in the world to design anything and publish anywhere."
 Canva has 220 million monthly active users across more than 190 countries, with its platform available in over 100 languages

 ## Our Tech Stack
 - **Backend:** Java, Spring Framework